7, 8 and 9 Year Olds

 - Starts to think about the future, understand their place in the world more and consider other people’s view of things.

-- May adopt some ‘bathroom vocabulary’ (e.g., enjoys rhymes about poo).
+- May use some ‘bathroom vocabulary’ (e.g., enjoys rhymes about poo).

-- Due mainly to the influence of peers, children tend to think that sexual terms are ‘bad’ words.
+- Tends to think that sexual terms are “bad” words.

 - Learns to describe their experiences and talk about their thoughts and feelings better.

 - Has their own sense of humour and enjoys telling jokes.